What is BeWelcome?

 How is BeWelcome organised?

 BeWelcome was founded by former volunteers of Hospitality Club, another hospitality network.
 Later, ex-volunteers of Couchsurfing, yet another hospitality network, joined as well.
 These volunteers share the vision of a network that is based on the principles of transparency, openness, and democracy.
-BeWelcome is not in competition with other hospitality networks but sees itself part of a larger hospitality movement, where different organisations may have different priorities.
+BeWelcome is not in competition with other hospitality networks but sees itself part of a larger hospitality movement, where different organisations may have different priorities or focus.

 The software that is used to run BeWelcome is open source software, or free software.
 This means everyone is able to have a look at the source code and submit changes.
 The software is released under a GPL license.
 BeWelcome is the first non-profit hospitality network based entirely on open source software.